openhab/org.openhab.binding.zwave/doc/widom/wte_0_0.md

 ### Parameter 4: Local Dimming Time

-Defines the time spent to switch the controlled load Defines the time spent to switch the controlled load when the external switch is hold down Values in the range 0 to 60 may be set.
+Defines the time spent to switch the controlled load
+<p&gtDefines the time spent to switch the controlled load when the external switch is hold down</p&gt
+Values in the range 0 to 60 may be set.

 The manufacturer defined default value is ```5```.